documentcloud/documentcloud/app/views/help/api.markdown

 ## GET /api/search.json

 Search the catalog of public documents.
 This method can be used to scrape the public documents from your account for embedding purposes, or to enable searches of your archive of uploaded documents directly from your own website.
+See our <a href="searching">search documentation</a> for help with search queries.

 Parameter     | Description           |  Example
 --------------|-----------------------|--------------